 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

 The Islamic holy month of Ramadan is expected to begin in mid-June 2015.
 During Ramadan, Australians travelling to countries with significant Muslim communities should take care to respect religious and cultural sensitivities, rules and customs.
 In particular, people who are not fasting are advised to avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 For more information see our Ramadan travel bulletin.

-There are strong Islamic codes of dress and behaviour in Tajikistan.
+There are conservative and traditional codes of dress and behaviour in Tajikistan.
 You should take care not to offend.
-If in doubt, seek local advice.
+If in doubt, dress conservatively and seek local advice.

 Public displays of affection may cause offence.